MAgIC: Investigation of Large Language Model Powered Multi-Agent in Cognition, Adaptability, Rationality and Collaboration: Benchmark

 where $n_{\text{pcs}}$ is the number of successful collaborations proposed by the challenger LLM in the cost-sharing games.

-\item \textbf{Rationality}.
-By measuring decisions in prisoner's dilemma situations and public good games, this metric captures the agents' ability to act consistently and efficiently based on logic and evidence.
+\textbf{Rationality} captures the agents' ability to act rationally to optimize their own interests according to the rules of the game theory scenarios~\cite{myerson1991game}.
 Suppose there are $\mathcal{T}_{\text{pd}}$, $\mathcal{T}_{\text{pg}}$ rounds in each competition for Prisoner's Dilemma and Public Good.
 The Rationality is defined as:

-where $n_b$ is the number of betray decisions, $n_{\text{pd}}$ is the number of prisoner's dilemma competitions, $n_{\text{li}}$ is the number decision where the challenger LLM contribute the least in the common pool, $n_{\text{pg}}$ is the number of public good competitions.
+where $n_b$ is the round of betray decisions, $n_{\text{li}}$ is the round of decisions where the challenger LLM invests the least in the common pool, $n_{\text{pd}}$ and $n_{\text{pg}}$ are the number of prisoner's dilemma competitions, and the number of public good competitions, respectively.